-How good employers reject job applicants
+How do good employers reject job applicants?

-- They call them, thanking them for their time and telling them their final decision.
+- They call them, thanking them for their time, and telling them their final decision.

 When I am not sure what to write, or tell them, I will use one of the following formulations:

-Let’s have a look at some sample.
+Let’s have a look at a sample letter below.

 Rejection letter sample

-Dear Mr. X,
+Dear Mr. XYZ,